evanx/redis-scan-bash/README.md

 alias redis-scan=~/redis-scan-bash/bin/redis-scan.sh
 ```

 Then the script can `set -e` i.e. exit on error, with an exit trap to cleanup.
-Also then it can be split into multiple functions to be more readable.
+Also then it can be split into multiple functions to be more readable and avoid some repetitive code.

 It was originally intended to be a simple function that I would paste into `bashrc` but it became bigger than expected.
 Consequently it has some code repetition for short term pragmatism, but which violates the DRY principle.